2025 New Zealand budget: Civil society

 Ahead of the 2025 budget's release on 22 May, several protesters gathered outside the New Zealand Parliament to protest the Government's pay equity legislative changes.

 The Public Service Association denounced the 2025 budget as the "wage theft Budget," saying that the Government had stolen NZ$12 billion from New Zealand women to pay for tax cuts for landlords.

 The Retirement Commissioner Jane Wrightson welcomed the 2025 budget's changes to the KiwiSaver policy, stating that increase government payments to eligible recipients would boost retirement savings.

 The environmental group Forest & Bird denounced the 2025 budget as a "disaster for our environment."
 The group criticised the Government's lack of funding for conservation while 75% of native species faced extinction.

 Massey University Associate Māori dean and economist Professor Matt Rosskruge described the 2025 budget as a "bleak budget for Māori."
 While acknowledging that the Government had allocated money to some Māori programs such as the Māori Women's Welfare League, Māori Wardens and Kōhanga Reo, Rosskruge disagreed with the Government's policy of reallocating funding earmarked for Māori to the general funding pool.
 Similarly, Māori health leader Lady Tureiti Moxon described the 2025 Budget as a "slash and burn in all areas of Māori funding."
 She also criticised the diversion of funds targeted at Māori particularly in the areas of housing and healthcare.

 Rāwiri Wright, the co-chair of "Te Rūnanga Nui o Ngā Kura Kaupapa Māori o Aotearoa," the national body for Kura kaupapa Māori (Māori immersion schools), regarded the NZ$50 million in capital funding allocated towards upgrading their school buildings as insufficient and a failure of the Crown to prioritise Kura kaupapa Māori interests.
 Te Rūnanga Nui said they needed a five-year property investment plan worth NZ$125 million to maintain their facilities.

 Aaron Hendry, the co-founder of youth development organisation "Kick Back", criticised the Government's decision to allocate NZ$33 million from the 2025 budget to boot camps, which he described as "child prisons."
 He argued that the money could be better spent on addressing child and youth homelessness.

 Media analysis

 The Spinoffs contributor Liam Rātana disputed Willis' remark that the Government had generated NZ$700m in Māori funding through reallocated or pre-announced funding.
 Rãtana contended that budget documents showed that only NZ$38 million in new funding had been directly allocated to Māori.
-He also critcised the Government's decision to cut funding to the Whai Kāinga Whai Oranga Māori housing programme and various cuts to Māori education programmes.
+He also criticised the Government's decision to cut funding to the Whai Kāinga Whai Oranga Māori housing programme and various cuts to Māori education programmes.